John Curro National Youth Concerto Competition

 The competition is made possible through generous support from a group of donors called the ‘Friends of JCNYCC.’
 This includes the provision of Prizes in memory of one of the competition’s most generous donors, Veronika Butta.

-Jun Gardiner, Winner of the 2024 JCNYCC
+Sharon Zhao, Winner of the 2025 JCNYCC

 About the Competition